L21s/Keycloak-Docker-ARM/README.md

 ### Dependencies

 Because quarkus is not an java application server, some dependencies that are necessary for your project will not be loaded.
 To check this you should take a look into your target folder and compare the contents with your pom file.
-If certain dependencies did not load, add them manualy.
+If certain dependencies did not load, add them manually.

 If you are using the maven assemble plugin it might also be necessary to restrict transative dependencies, because this could result in an overlapping of different versions of the same dependency.
 Do this by adding a custom descriptor in your maven assembly plugin.
 It should look like that: